Caye Caulker sunset

 There are other options available.
 You can top up in person at an official BTL store, or purchase a secure e-Pin to top up via text.
 I’d only recommend that if you’re planning to stay in Belize for several months, though.

-Another option is via the eCreditBelize app (available for iOS and Android), which allows to top up using your PayPal account.
+Another option is via the eCreditBelize app (available for iOS and Android), which lets you top up using your PayPal account.
 I used this option with no glitches, though the credit took a full day to appear on my account.

 Coverage and Data Speeds